Kristina01111000/Drws_site/README.md

 - Make the book sample file longer, so it doesn’t need to scroll on desktop
 - Switch the book file in the pdf copy in woocommerce when i get it, he is not selling the old one anymore, i will get in in about 3 weeks
 - When I get the new book, remove the old one from the store?
 Including the physical copies?

+3/20

+- Put logos of the podcasts next to the links on podcast page